Earl Shilton Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Earl Shilton Building Society’s changes.
-Even though using COMPLETIONmonitor is not a condition for acceptance on the Earl Shilton Building Society panel, demonstrating you can stay up to date with Earl Shilton Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel status.
+This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Earl Shilton Building Society’s changes.
+Even though using COMPLETIONmonitor is not a prerequisite for Earl Shilton Building Society , demonstrating you can remain up to date with Earl Shilton Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Earl Shilton Building Society